top of page

 The FCA confirms that firms:

-That said, social media activity may still be relevant where it indicates a real risk of bullying, harassment, violence, or serious misconduct being repeated in the workplace.
-Firms remain free to take disciplinary action under their own internal policies where appropriate.
+However, social media activity may still be relevant where it indicates a real risk of harassment, violence or other serious misconduct being repeated in the workplace, or where it could damage public confidence.

 Reporting, Allegations and Proportionality